sfc-gh-dwilczak/tutorials/docs/snowflake/google/external/index.md

 ![Add to bucket](images/01.png)

 ## External Table :octicons-feed-tag-16:
+Let's not start to create our table and see the options we can have with regard to our table.

+### Simple
 Lets create the table on top of the [sample files](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/google/external/files/data.zip) we have stored in the bucket / stage.

 === ":octicons-image-16: Code"